raineorshine/shackles/readme.md

 	var result = chain(10)
 		.spy()
+		.value() // 10

-		.value() // 20
+	console.log(spied) // 20

-You can enable/disable spying for longer periods of time:
+You can enable/disable spying for longer sections of the chain:

 	var history = []